 My purpose, basically, is to introduce great music with the purpose of helping you learn how to listen and thus be able to enjoy other pieces of music.
 There’s only so much you can cover with sessions once a month.

 There’s also a separate series between the regular classes called Offbeats, where we’ll discuss more modern pieces.
 You can learn more about that here.

-The next lecture will be on December 24 at 7:30 pm Taipei time (GMT+8), featuring Beethoven’s second symphony.
+The next lecture will probably be on Saturday, 1 April at 7:30 pm Taipei time (GMT+8), featuring Mendelssohn’s ‘Scottish’ third symphony.

 You’ll need the relevant Zoom info to join the sessions, which you can get by contacting me.

 If you want to see the list from Season One (2021-22), it’s here.

 4 Sept, 2022: Rachmaninoff Piano Concerto No. 2 in C minor, op.
 18 8 Oct– Sibelius Violin Concerto in Dm, op.
 47 29 Oct- Ravel: Gaspard de la Nuit..
 19 Nov- Elgar Cello Concerto, op.
 85 24 Dec– Beethoven Symphony no. 2 in D, op.
 36 11 Feb– Berlioz and Mahler Song Cycles 11 Mar-Beethoven Symphony 3, op.
 55

 - 1 April– Mendelssohn Symphony 3, op.
 56